BBC BASIC: Other platforms

-BBC Micro publishing house Computer Concepts produced a version of BBC Basic for the Atari ST, named Fast ST BASIC, as a ROM cartridge.

 A version of BBC BASIC V (Z80) has also been made for the TI-83/84+ Texas Instruments calculator families by Benjamin Ryves.

 A Commodore 64 version Shado was produced by a small software house Aztec Software in the early 1980s.
-Patched Versions of Acorn's 6502 based HI-BASIC have also been experimentally run on C64, with an interface to the C64 Kernel, replacing the Acorn MOS calls otherwise made.
+Patched versions of Acorn's 6502 based HI-BASIC have also been experimentally run on C64, with an interface to the C64 Kernel, replacing the Acorn MOS calls otherwise made.

-There have also been efforts to make 6502 based version of BBC BASIC available on the Apple II series of computers.
+There have also been efforts to make 6502 based version of BBC BASIC available on the Apple II.
 Applecorn being one such effort.

-BBC BASIC is the programming language used in the Agon Light, an open-sourced 8-bit Z80-based single board computer and microcontroller designed by Bernardo Kastrup and released in 2022.
+BBC BASIC is the programming language used in the Agon Light, an open-sourced 8-bit Z80-based single-board computer and microcontroller designed by Bernardo Kastrup and released in 2022.